 Popular scientific presentation

-The interaction between light and matter is the basis for many phenomenons found in our daily life, e.g. cloud formation, illumination using LED lamps.
-For us light-matter interaction is also the basis for fundamental studies of various phenomena using spectroscopic based techniques.
-Crucial for this kind of research is the development of new techniques and better instruments, as new type of information most often is accompanied with a leap in knowledge.
+The interaction between light and matter is the basis for many phenomena found in our daily life, e.g. cloud formation, illumination using LED lamps.
+For us light–matter interaction is also the basis for fundamental studies of various phenomena using spectroscopic based techniques.
+Crucial for this kind of research is the development of new techniques and better instruments, as new types of information most often is accompanied with a leap in knowledge.
 Within our group a special focus is placed on understanding phenomena and systems that are important within the fields of functional materials and energy and environment.